Shire helps keep FTSE 100 afloat on bid speculation

 "I think you'll see bargain hunters stepping in ...
 They've had problems, there's obviously a big management reshuffle and a redesign - and the market's seeing that as a positive," said Ed Woolfitt, the head of trading at Galvan.
 He reckons the shares may move back towards 240 pence, the 200-day moving average.
 They now trade around 193 pence.

-Whitbread (WTB.L), Britain's biggest hotel and coffee shop operator, reported a robust start to the year, driven by strong growth at its Premier Inn hotels.
-Its shares rose 2.2 percent, making it the third top riser.

-Lloyds Banking Group (LLOY.L), meanwhile, advanced 1.5 percent.
+Lloyds Banking Group, meanwhile, advanced 1.5 percent.
 Lloyds has narrowed the price range for the sale of a 25 percent stake in TSB to between 250 pence and 270 pence, sources familiar with the matter told Reuters.

 The FTSE had fallen in three of the previous four sessions, pressured by geopolitical concerns ranging from violence in Iraq to tensions between Russia and Ukraine, as well as speculation that the Bank of England will tighten policy before year-end.